 FOR IMMEDIATE RELEASE

-New York, NY -- Business leaders from the United States and Japan met today to help advance a shared agenda for promoting global economic growth.
+New York, NY -- Leading chief executive officers from the United States and Japan met today to discuss a common agenda for promoting global economic growth.
+Today's meeting in New York, which included CEO members of Business Roundtable and Japan's Nippon Keidanren, covered critical topics such as international trade, relations with China, and climate change.

-The meeting included dialogue on several key issues affecting the global society and economy:
+The meeting included dialogue on several key issues affecting the global community and economy:

-Business Roundtable and Keidanren believe trade expansion is one of the most important catalysts for economic growth.
-The importance of successfully completing the Doha Development Agenda (DDA) was a primary topic for the CEOs.
+Business Roundtable and Keidanren believe trade expansion is one of the most important catalysts for economic growth, and believe that re-starting the Doha Round of World Trade Organization negotiations is of critical importance to the global economy.

 Business Roundtable and Keidanren share the belief that the governments of the U.S. and Japan, along with the other G-8 countries, must take a leadership role in ensuring a successful completion to the Doha Round.
-In particular, Business Roundtable and Keidanren emphasized that the DDA's success depends on the negotiation of comprehensive market access agreements for agriculture, manufacturing and services.
+In particular, Business Roundtable and Keidanren emphasized that the Doha Round's success depends on the negotiation of comprehensive agreements for agriculture, manufacturing and services ? and urged negotiators to return to the table no later than Spring 2007.

-Nippon Keidanren (http://www.keidanren.or.jp/) is the key representative organization for Japanese business and industry with more than 1,600 members.
-It represents the interests of more than 1,300 companies including about 100 foreign ownership, 130 industrial sector associations, and about 50 regional economic organizations.
+Nippon Keidanren (www.keidanren.or.jp) is the key representative organization for Japanese business and industry with 1,662 members.
+It represents the interests of 1,351 leading companies, 130 industrial sector associations, and 47 regional economic organizations.
 Keidanren is committed to contributing to the further development of the national and global economy.
 Keidanren proactively works towards better business environment both at home and abroad.